-Krystal Hosting began as a brainchild of Simon Blackler who was a 17-year-old at the time.
+Krystal Hosting began as the brainchild of a 17 year-old Simon Blackler.
 While spending his summer vacation developing a fan site for an upcoming video game and learning how to build it in that process, he faced the problem of finding a suitable web hosting service.
-After being annoyed with a number of overpriced hosting solutions with dreadful performance on the UK market, he came up with the idea of offering an “honest, reliable & personal” alternative on his own.
+After being annoyed with a number of overpriced hosting solutions with dreadful performance on the UK market, he came up with the idea of offering an “honest, reliable, and personal” alternative.

-Krystal Hosting was finally founded in 2002 and has since become one of the largest independent web hosts in the UK which is currently hosting about 200.000 websites.
-Today, they offer a variety of hosting solutions, from standard shared hosting to managed WordPress, cloud VPS and reseller hosting.
+Krystal Hosting was then founded in 2002 and has since become one of the largest independent web hosts in the UK which is currently hosting about 200,000 websites.
+Today, they offer a variety of hosting solutions, from standard shared hosting to managed WordPress, cloud VPS, and reseller hosting.

 - Want to try Krystal Hosting?
 Check out the website here

-Krystal is headquartered in London (the UK) from where it maintains and manages its tier 1 data centers and over 220,000 websites for more than 30,000 satisfied customers.
-All of their data centers are 100% powered by green renewable energy, which means that their carbon footprint is reduced to a minimum and that our planet should be safe with them.
+Krystal is headquartered in London (the UK) from where it maintains and manages its tier 1 data centers and over 220,000 websites for more than 30,000 customers.
+All of their data centers are 100% powered by green renewable energy, which means that their carbon footprint is reduced to a minimum and that our planet should be better with them around.

-Krystal’s official site is refreshingly modern, well-organized, user-friendly, and distinctively (and delightfully) purple.
-The same is true (except for the purple part) about its official blog, which is chock full of articles written in an interesting, informative, and somewhat witty way.
+Krystal’s official site is refreshingly modern, well-organized, user-friendly, and pretty.
+The same is true about its official blog, which is chock full of articles written in an interesting, informative, and somewhat witty way.